 What type of events do Alumni get to experience?

 “Third Monday of every month we have Alumni events here at Bellwood on the property and a BBQ in the summer days.
 We organize a speaker who comes in to discuss topics that are chosen amongst the alumni committee and current inpatients.
 We have had topics such as support, connection and even family.
 There is a serious side to it that takes place in Bellwood and then the fun side of it where members can attend events like Blue jays games, Laser tag and even spaghetti dinners over the holidays.
 It allows people to have more ways to make connections and meet like-minded people.”

 Is there a particular moment or memory that stands out for you at Bellwood?

 “Just in general watching families get better, because not all families do get better.
-[Also] the way I see how this connection works, [beginning] with Dr. Gordon Bell who founded our facility…[and]…who was very involved with creating the early programs… Although he [is no longer with us] his wife is still invited to the Alumni events.
+[Also] the way I see how this connection works, [beginning] with Dr. Gordon Bell, who has roots in our facility…to the founder of The Half-Century Group, whose wife is still invited to the Alumni events.
 When I was able to introduce her to our Alumni community so she can share her story…to see the reaction from the committee is one of those moments that really stood out to me.”

 Is there anything else you would like to share with me?